mirthAI/CSA-Net/README.md

 ### 2. Prepare data

 1. Access to the ProstateX dataset:
    1. Sign up in the [official ProstateX website](https://www.cancerimagingarchive.net/collection/prostatex/) and download the dataset.
-Convert them to numpy format, normalize each 3D image to [0, 1], and extract 2D slices from 3D volume for training cases while keeping the 3D volume for testing cases.
+Partition it in training and testing dataset as :- trainVol, trainMask, testVol, testMask.
+Put these folders under data directory.
    2. You can also directly use preprocesses dataset from this [link](https://drive.google.com/drive/folders/1qAkX34E_5kP-2pKDI0RChqWKfTNl1FVQ?usp=sharing)

 The directory structure of the whole project is as follows: